Willy-Kimura/WindowsThemeListener/README.md

 using WK.Libraries.WTL;
 ```

-Windows Theme Listener is a static library so no there's need for instantiation:
+Windows Theme Listener is a static library so no need for instantiation:

 ```c#
 ThemeListener.Enabled = true;